Sunderland mum left haunted by seeing pet dog savaged to death

 “I would have preferred the dog to be put down, then I would know there was no risk of it happening again, but as long as they do what the court has ordered them to do, then I can’t see that happening.”

-Daughter Summer, ten, has asked about getting another pet, but Claire, of Shepherd Street, has not been able to bring herself to replace Patch.
+Daughter Summer, 10, has asked about getting another pet, but Claire, of Shepherd Street, has not been able to bring herself to replace Patch.

 “My son is still quite unsure around dogs,” she said.